adamdjbrett/doctrineofdiscovery.org/_posts/2020-09-15-misconcepts-mcgirt.md

 ---
 title: "Misconceptions About McGirt v.
 Oklahoma"
-excerpt: "The many other legal doctrines [...] like plenary power put forth in _Lone Wolf_, all derivatives of Christian discovery."
+excerpt: "federal Indian law displaces the historical ‘starting point’ — the original free existence of Native nations — with a subsequent condition — the doctrine of Christian discovery."
 categories:
   - Blog
 tags: